MohammedRashad/MohammedRashad/README.md

 A curious engineer trying to penetrate the awesome world of inter/multidisciplinary knowledge <br/>
 My interests are everything from building systems, working with data to category theory.  <br/>

-`I'm dedicated to improving how build software rigorously.`
+`I'm dedicated to improving how build software mathematically.`

 **Business Domains of Experience** <br/>
 - Financial Technology (FinTech) - Telecommunication  - Industry 4.0